-You can use YouTube cards to advertise products used in your videos or links on your website you want to promote.
-If viewers tap the in the upper-right hand corner of a video, the cards expand.
+You can use YouTube cards to advertise products used in your videos or links on the website you want to promote.
+If viewers tap the in the upper-right-hand corner of a video, the cards expand.

 10) YouTube has a big library of high-quality, royalty-free sound effects and music you can browse and download.